Jeremy Adler, MD, MSc

 • About

-Jeremy Adler, M.D., M.Sc. is a Clinical Professor in the Division of Pediatric Gastroenterology at the University of Michigan and serves as the Interim Director of the Susan B. Meister Child Health Evaluation and Research (CHEAR) Center.
+Jeremy Adler, M.D., M.Sc. is a Clinical Professor in the Division of Pediatric Gastroenterology at the University of Michigan and serves as research faculty in the Susan B. Meister Child Health Evaluation and Research (CHEAR) Center.
 Dr. Adler earned his M.D. degree at the University of South Florida College of Medicine.
 He completed his residency in pediatrics at Boston City Hospital and Boston Medical Center in 1997.
 He then practiced academic general pediatrics in New York for several years before moving to Michigan to train in pediatric gastroenterology at the University of Michigan.
 He then earned a Master of Science in Health and Health Care Research through in the Horace H. Rackham School of Graduate Studies at the University of Michigan, and had further training in the Advanced Improvement Methods program at Cincinnati Children’s Hospital.
 Dr. Adler joined the pediatric gastroenterology faculty at the University of Michigan in 2008.

 Dr. Adler's clinical and research interest is in the care of children and adolescents with Crohn's disease and ulcerative colitis (inflammatory bowel disease or IBD).
 His research focus is on improving short and long-term outcomes and health related quality of life for children with IBD.
 He has been working on developing evidence-based strategies for preventing disease related complications such as fistulas and pouchitis, and to mitigate disparities among children with IBD.